 A telematics device in a truck or a driver’s smartphone is linked to the TMS via such telecommunication systems as GSM, GPRS, or UMTS.
 You can visit our article about telematics systems to know more about how it works.

-Shipments can also be traced via barcode or RFID tag: Each time it’s scanned, say, at a distribution center, a TMS receives an update on its location.
+Shipments can also be traced via barcode or RFID tag: Each time it’s scanned, for instance, at a distribution center, a TMS receives an update on its location.

 Business intelligence and analytics